 - toys and treats

-2. Groom their coat before bath time to loosen all the debris within their coat.
+2. Groom your pet's coat before bath time to loosen all the debris within their coat.

 3. Decide whether the kitchen sink or bathtub is better.
 It usually is a question of size and convenience.
-If you have a small dog I would recommend the kitchen sink.
-The space is smaller and they might feel more comfortable.
+If you have a small dog I recommend the kitchen sink.
+It's a smaller space, which might help them feel more comfortable.
 A larger dog would definitely feel more comfortable in a tub or even outside.
-If your dog is a little on the wild side you should use the tub because they will be less likely to jump out and hurt themselves.
+If your dog is a little on the wild side, use a tub because they'll be less likely to jump out and hurt themselves.

-4. Put a rubber mat or small towel down to prevent them from slipping.
+4. Put a rubber mat or small towel on the floor of the tub to prevent them from slipping.

 5. Test the temperature of the water.
-Lukewarm would be the most comfortable.
+Lukewarm will be the most comfortable.

-6. Shampoo!
+6. Shampoo your pet.
 Be careful not to get it in their eyes or ears.
-You will want to use a warm washcloth for these two areas.
+You will want to use a warm washcloth for those areas.

-7. Rinse.
+7. Rinse off the shampoo.
 You want to do a thorough job because any leftover shampoo in the dog's coat will leave it dry, flaky, and itchy.

 8. Dry as best you can.
-Or if you do it in the summer let the dog air dry or take them for a long walk.
+If you're washing your pet in the summer, let the dog air dry or take them for a long walk.
 This will significantly reduce the drying time.

-9. Reward!
-Give treats and lots of praise.
-This way they can associate bath time with lots of positive reinforcement.
+9. Reward your pet with treats and praise.
+This way they can associate bath time with positive reinforcement.